-If you smoke, of all the things to avoid in Bangkok, don’t smoke in the wrong places.
-Always look for an approved smoking area; an ashtray present is a good indicator.
-Just because locals and taxi drivers are smoking -- and dropping their cigarettes on the pavement -- doesn’t mean that you won’t get fined for doing the same.
+Always look for an approved smoking area; an ashtray present is a good indicator but not always.
+Just because locals and taxi drivers are smoking — and dropping their cigarettes on the pavement — doesn’t mean that you won’t get fined for doing the same.

 06 of 10